Tomato paste

-Tomato paste is a thick paste made by cooking tomatoes for several hours to reduce the water content, straining out the seeds and skins, and cooking the liquid again to reduce the base to a thick, rich concentrate.
-It is used to impart an intense tomato flavour to a variety of dishes, such as pasta, soups and braised meat.
-It is used heavily in Italian cultured food.
+Tomato paste is a thick paste made from tomatoes, which are cooked for several hours to reduce water content.
+The seeds and skins are then strained out and the liquid is cooked again to reduce the base to a thick, rich concentrate.
+Tomato paste is used to impart an intense tomato flavour to a variety of dishes, such as pasta, soups and braised meat.
+It is used as an ingredient in many world cuisines.

 By contrast, tomato purée is a liquid with a thinner consistency than tomato paste, while tomato sauce is even thinner in consistency.

 History and traditions

-Tomato paste is traditionally made in parts of Sicily, southern Italy and Malta by spreading out a much-reduced tomato sauce on wooden boards that are set outdoors under the hot August sun to dry the paste until it is thick enough, when it is scraped up and held together in a richly-colored dark ball.
-Today, this artisan product is harder to find than the thinner industrial version.
-Commercial production uses tomatoes with thick pericarp walls and lower overall moisture; these are very different from tomatoes typically found in a supermarket.
+Tomato paste is a traditional food ingredient used in many cuisines.
+One traditional practice was applied by spreading out a much-reduced tomato sauce on wooden boards that were set outdoors under the hot sun to dry the paste until it was thick enough, when it was scraped up and held together in a dense mass.
+Commercial production uses tomatoes with thick pericarp walls and lower overall moisture.

-Tomato paste became commercially available in the early 20th century.

 Regional differences

-In the UK, tomato paste is also referred to as concentrate.

-In the US, tomato paste is simply concentrated tomato solids (no seeds or skin), sometimes with added sweetener (high fructose corn syrup), and with a standard of identity (in the Code of Federal Regulations, see 21 CFR 155.191).
+Tomato paste in Iran is thick made by cooking tomatoes for a long time to reduce the water content, removing the seeds and skin, and cooking it more to make a thick, tasty condiment.
+In the US, tomato paste is simply concentrated tomato solids (no seeds or skin), sometimes with added sweetener (high-fructose corn syrup), and with a standard of identity (in the Code of Federal Regulations, see 21 CFR 155.191).
 Tomato purée has a lower tomato soluble solids requirement, the cutoff being 24%.
 For comparison, typical fresh round tomatoes have a soluble solid content of 3.5–5.5% (refractometric Brix), while cherry tomatoes have double the amount.

-Europeans have a preference to tomato paste with salt, while some Middle Easterners, such as Israelis, prefer tomato paste with sugar.